Jamie66m/project-1/README.md

 }
 ```

 The screenshot of the instructions below indicates my first use of an Event Listener in the project and changing the DOM.
 I used the <strong>mouseover Event Listener</strong> to make the instructions appear and then used the <strong>click Event Listener</strong> to remove the instructions.
-When these event listeners run I am also pausing and adding sound effects.
+When these event listeners run I am also pausing and adding sound effects that are relatable to what the user is currently experiencing.

 ![](./images/HIInstructions.jpg)